Harrydtt/mac-utility-tool/README.md

 ---

-## 💎 Hidden Gems (Donate to Unlock)
+## 💎 Hidden Gems

-Support the development and unlock these exclusive fun features!
+As a token of appreciation for those who support the project's development, we've prepared these special features as a **Thank You** gift:

 ### 🌪️ Super Mode
 Activate the secret **Super Mode** for an "explosive" cleaning experience.
 Warning: It's extremely powerful!
 (Try it to believe it 😉)